tempestphp/tempest-docs/03-views.md

 $this->extends('View/base.view.php', title: 'Blog');
 ```

-The parent view, in turn, can look like this, where `$this->slot` is the content from the child's view.
+The parent view, in turn, can look like this, where `$this->slot()` will the content from the child's view.

 ```php
 <?php /** @var \Tempest\View\GenericView $this */?>